vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

   - More key providers means more opportunity for VMs to be encrypted with the wrong key provider.
   - More key providers means more things to back up, manage, and audit.
   - You can have a default key provider at the vCenter level, and then have different default key providers for each cluster.
 But... do you really need to do that?
 What problem are you solving?
 Is it the same set of VCF admins for everything?
   - vSAN can also have a different key provider, per cluster.
-In general, organizations that use two key providers often use a Standard Key Provider for vSAN, to protect against theft and improper decommissioning of equipement, and a Native Key Provider for VMs and workloads, to reduce dependencies and minimize KMS licensing costs.
+In general, organizations that use two key providers often use a Standard Key Provider for vSAN, to protect against theft and improper decommissioning of equipment, and a Native Key Provider for VMs and workloads, to reduce dependencies and minimize KMS licensing costs.
 The Native Key Provider instance is usually configured as the default key provider.
 - If you have multiple clusters, decide if you are going to use the same key provider for all of them, or if you want to have a separate key provider for each cluster.
   - If you use the same key provider for all clusters (creating it on one, exporting it, and importing it on the others) it makes cross-vCenter vMotion easier.
   - It is easy to rekey a cluster and its VMs into a new key provider if you need to change (see the code samples here).